suit-wg/architecture/draft-ietf-suit-architecture.md

   one software component running on an MCU on the device.

-* Status Tracker: The status tracker offers device management functionality that includes keep track of the firmware update process.
-This includes fine-grained monitoring of changes at the device, for example, what state of the firmware update cycle the device is currently in.
+* Status Tracker: The status tracker offers device management functionality to monitor the firmware update process.
+A status tracker may, for example, want to know what state of the firmware update cycle the device is currently in.

 * Firmware Server: The firmware server stores firmware images and manifests and distributes them to IoT devices.